parceh/parceh.github.io/_posts/2022-08-16-Podcasts: Your best friend  when busy.md

 - **EU Confidential - Politico**: weekly 30-minute podcast with Europe news.

 - **Today Explained**: Eclectic variety of topics to detangle in 30 minutes.

+  I find them super usefull  for a quick update.